 Install the OVA

-NOTE: Once multiple VMs are running, they will automatically be discovered and available to add to your cluster.
+Do not run the VM yet.
+Repeat steps above three more times until you have created a total of four VMs.
+Once multiple VMs are running, they will automatically be discoverable and be available to add to your cluster.

 Create a Virtual Cluster

 - Choose “Don’t Upgrade” if prompted “Would you like to upgrade this virtual machine?”